O-X-L/risk-db/README.md

 This project wants to help admins block large quantities of bad traffic.

-Most generic attacks and bots originate from cloud-providers, datacenters or other providers with lax security.
+Most generic attacks and bots originate from **cloud-providers, datacenters or other providers with lax security**.

 By flagging clients originating from these sources you can achieve a nice security improvement.